 We will show you the rules and highlights of football 5-a-side in one minute.
 Whether you are familiar with football 5-a-side or want to know more about it, "One Minute, One Sport" explains the sport and how it works.
 Watch the video below.

-Played by athletes with a visual impairment using a ball with a noise-making device inside, football 5-a-side offers skill and drama in equal measure.
+Played by athletes with a vision impairment using a ball with a noise-making device inside, football 5-a-side offers skill and drama in equal measure.
 Each team consists of four outfield players and one goalkeeper who can be fully sighted or partially sighted.
-All the outfield players are totally blind – although some may have minimal light perception – and all four must wear blackout masks to ensure fairness.
 To keep players safe, they must say ‘voy’ or a similar word when moving towards an opponent, tackling or searching for the ball.

 Football 5-a-side, like its 11-a-side counterpart, is a fast and physically demanding game.
 Players not only need to have speed, strength and stamina, but also excellent spatial awareness despite their lack of vision, allowing them to be effective on the pitch and play together as a team.

 Humans are considered to obtain about 80 per cent of the information they receive from their sense of vision, so the outfield players have a guide whose job is to serve as their eyes.
 The guide stands behind the opposition goal and communicates information such as the distance to the goal and location of other players.